 Introduction 1

 The purposes of this Code 1

 Applicability 1

 The general principles for assessment 2

-The quality control and quality assurance of assessment 2
+The quality control and quality assurance of assessment 3

-Additional Learning Support (ALS) and the Student Personal Learning and Study Hub (SPLASH) 3

-Additional Learning Support 3

-Student Personal Learning and Study Hub 3
+Disability and Neurodiversity and Academic Skills and Development 4

+Disability and Neurodiversity 4

+Academic Skills and Development 4

 Departments of Higher Education and Technology Enhanced Learning 4

 The purposes of assessment 4

-Forms of assessment 4
+Forms of assessment 5

-The validity of assessment methods 5
+The validity of assessment methods 6

 The amount of assessment 6

 Submission of coursework 7

 Penalties for late submission of work for assessment 7

-Illegible submissions 7
+Illegible submissions 8

-Marking definitions 7
+Marking definitions 8

-Primary marking 7
+Primary marking 8

 Second marking 8

 Double marking 8

 Audit marking 8

-Anonymous marking 8
+Anonymous marking 9

-Awarding marks 8
+Awarding marks 9

 Marking of final year project reports and dissertations and Masters' dissertations 9

-Marking and its quality control and assurance 9
+Marking and its quality control and assurance .
+10

-Correction of marks 10
+Correction of marks .
+10

-Agreement and moderation of marks 10
+Agreement and moderation of marks .
+10

-Adjustment of marks 11
+Adjustment of marks .
+12

-Feedback and feed-forward to students on assessed work 12
+Feedback and feed-forward to students on assessed work .
+12

-The recording and return to students of provisional marks 12
+The recording and return to students of provisional marks .
+13

-The release of confirmed marks 13
+The release of confirmed marks .
+13

-Classification of University of Surrey taught degrees 13
+Classification of University of Surrey taught degrees .
+14

-Appendix 1 - University grade descriptors 14
+Appendix 1 - University grade descriptors .
+15

-Appendix 2 - Guidelines for in-semester tests 25
+Appendix 2 - Guidelines for in-semester tests .
+25

-Appendix 3 - Linking levels, learning outcomes and assessment criteria 25
+Appendix 3 - Linking levels, learning outcomes and assessment criteria .
+26

-Appendix 4 - Guidance on designing out plagiarism 29
+Appendix 4 - Guidance on designing out plagiarism .
+29

-Appendix 5 - Guidelines for group assessment 30
+Appendix 5 - Guidelines for group assessment .
+30

+Appendix 6 - Guiding principles for student feedback .
+31